diegorpc/listenbuddy/context/design/tools/api-extraction-from-code.md/steps/file.cbf4101d.md

  *
  * A set of `Recommendations` with:
  *   a userId of type ID (referencing the user who received/gave feedback on this recommendation)
- *   a item1 of type Item (MBID of the source item for the recommendation)
+ *   a item1 of type Item (the source item for the recommendation)
- *   a item2 of type Item (MBID of the recommended item)
+ *   a item2 of type Item (the recommended item)
- *   a itemName of type String (human-readable name for item2)
  *   a reasoning of type String
  *   a confidence of type Number (score from 0 to 1, indicating LLM confidence or similarity strength)
  *   an optional feedback of type Boolean (T = positive, F = negative)